The Mismeasure of Science

 Anthropology and Gould

 It appears Gould was wrong about Samuel Morton and his skull measurements.
 In “The Mismeasure of Science,” Morton becomes the careful and objective scientist, Gould becomes the ideologue.
 On his widely-read blog, Gould’s ‘Unconscious Manipulation of Data’, John Hawks notes “the authors wrote in an even tone and lay out the facts in a very straightforward way.
 As a reader, I can’t see how they managed to keep their cool.”
 Hawks goes further: “This stuff really ticks me off.
 I don’t think that Gould’s errors can be written off as ‘unconscious bias’.
 Reading back over his 1978 article, I cannot believe that Science published it.”
-Hawks recommends “everyone should read it. . . .
+Hawks recommends “everyone should read [The Mismeasure of Science]. . . .
 It is a very suitable article for assignment in classes.”

 Toward the goal of everyone reading this study, Nicholas Wade helped out with an article in the New York Times, Scientists Measure the Accuracy of a Racism Claim.
 Wade has always pounced on anything that might validate traditional race categorizations.
 Wade leaves the last line for Ralph L. Holloway, one of the study co-authors: “I just didn’t trust Gould. . . .
 I had the feeling that his ideological stance was supreme. . . .
 I just felt he was a charlatan.”